IshantSihag/T09-CS305/design_docs.md

 ### Test Result

-This endpoint retrieves the test result for a student.
+This endpoint retrieves the test result for an Institute.

 Test Result Request:
 ```http